Adoptee Excellence Scholarship

 Notification & Payment of Scholarship

-Applicants will be notified via email in June 2023.
+Applicants will be notified via email in June 2024.
 The scholarship recipient consents via photo consent form to the release of images captured of them, or images under their ownership, to be used for media publication (newsletter, website, social media).
 Also-Known-As bestows scholarship payment via check.
-If you have any additional questions, please email the scholarship committee at scholarship@alsoknownas.org.

 Application Instructions